dsarov/MGAP/README.md

 <i>What resource managers can MGAP use?</i>

 MGAP currently only works with the PBS (Torque) resource manager.
+If you would like MGAP to utilise different resource managers please contact me at derek.sarovich@gmail.com

 <i>MGAP workflow</i>